bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 This is built on top of a node.
 If you don't have your own block to work on, like DATUM won't even tell you, the server won't even tell you there's a new network block.
 Your node has to do that.
-There's nothing that you can use from the actual pull side or anything to be able to make valid work with DATUM without actually running a node.
+There's nothing that you can use from the actual pool side or anything to be able to make valid work with DATUM without actually running a node.
 So that was the ground up thing that didn't exist anywhere else.
 And kind of morphing Stratum V2 into that was more work than making this from scratch.
 And again, to date, there's no adoption.